BridgeGC/BridgeGC/Apply/README.md

 To make BridgeGC effectual, we apply annotations in popular big data systems to data objects with features of long-lived, great amount, and a simple reference relationship.
 These objects contribute most GC overhead, and could be annotated with limited effort as they are explicitly created and released.

 ## Apply BridgeGC annotations in Flink
 In Flink, we apply annotations to `MemorySegment`. `MemorySegment` use the primitive byte array it holds to store serialized data records.
 They could take 70% space of heap memory by defaults, and they are allocated to specific tasks for operations like cache and shuffle, released at the end of the task.
-As `MemorySegment` is explicitly created and released in fixed functions, we apply annotations `@DataObj` and `System.Deadpoint()` in these functions as shown in Figure 1.
+As `MemorySegment` is explicitly created and released in fixed functions, we apply annotations `@DataObj` and `System.Reclaim()` in these functions as shown in Figure 1.

 <div align=center>
 <img decoding="async" src="../Figures/flink.svg" width="50%">